U.S. Chamber to propose recommendations for SEC enforcement policies

-Chamber officials said the report was inspired by some member companies who are uncertain about how to navigate the investigative process.
+Chamber officials said the report was inspired by some of its member companies who are uncertain about how to navigate the investigative process.

 The report comes at a time when enforcement has risen to become a major priority at the Securities and Exchange Commission.